 A car with the doors or trunk open indicates that problem.
 A gas pump indicates low fuel, and a windshield with fluid indicates your levels are low.
 An “I” in a circle indicates a system message, and a wrench is a reminder that you’re due for maintenance.

-Schedule Service at Your Local Honda Dealer
+Schedule Honda Odyssey Service at Mile High Honda

 If you’re in the Denver, Aurora, or Centennial area and need help with diagnosing a Honda Odyssey dashboard light guide issue, your best option is to consult with your local Honda service team.
 Schedule a service appointment online today with Mile High Honda.